-On February 5, 2015, our board of directors approved a share repurchase program pursuant to which we could purchase up to an aggregate amount of \$30.0 million of our common stock between the period of the approval date and February 5, 2016.
-On December 4, 2015, the board of directors extended the duration of the share repurchase program through December 31, 2016, and increased the aggregate amount to \$50.0 million.
-On December 7, 2016, the board of directors extended the duration of the share repurchase program through December 31, 2017.
-Any stock repurchases will be made through the open market at times, and in such amounts, as management deems appropriate.
-As of December 31, 2017, the Company has repurchased an aggregate of 4,259,073 shares of common stock at an average price of \$8.00 per share with a total cost of approximately \$34.1 million.
-Since the inception of the program, the Company's net asset value per share was increased by approximately \$0.23 as a result of the share repurchases.
+The Company had a share repurchase program from February 5, 2015 to December 31, 2017.
+Under the share repurchase program, the Company repurchased an aggregate of 4,259,073 shares of common stock at an average price of \$8.00 per share with a total cost of approximately \$34.1 million, and the Company's net asset value per share was increased by approximately \$0.23 as a result of the share repurchases.